Hrk84ya/B2D/README.md

 Calculation: 8 + 4 + 0 + 1 = 13 (decimal)
 ```

-## 🌟 New in v2.0

-### Roman Numeral Support
-- Added comprehensive Roman numeral conversion
-- Supports numbers from I (1) to MMMCMXCIX (3999)
-- Converts between Roman numerals and all other number systems
-- Input validation for proper Roman numeral format
-- Case-insensitive input (e.g., 'xlii' works the same as 'XLII')

 ## 🛠️ How It Works

 ### Conversion Process